 Print out a paper calendar

 OK, I might be old fashioned here but I like to print out a calendar for the year and write in my blog post ideas on specific dates.
-This is the calendar I printed out for 2021.
+Canva have lots of templates for calendars that are worth checking out!

 I know I could use a spreadsheet but something about putting pen to paper helps me brainstorm ideas and feel more creative.